100 Envelope Challenge Chart [Free Printable Savings Tracker!]

 You can download and print this envelope challenge tracker in a PDF file to get your savings challenge started!

 Note: Link will open in a new window.
 These are digital downloads, you will not be mailed a physical product.

 If you’re looking to improve your financial literacy, checking out books on money, saving and personal finance can be a great place to start.
 Reading money books written by different authors can offer you a wide range of perspectives on money management.

-Here are some great money books for learning about how to pay down credit cards, save, invest and grow your net worth so you can achieve financial freedom!
+Here are some great money books for learning about how to budget, pay down credit cards, save, invest and grow your net worth so you can achieve financial freedom!